aperfectcypher/KSP-Launchpad/README.md

 ## Schematics

 The schematics are written using kicad.
-The schematic is available in the `schematics` directory.
+The schematics are available in the `schematics` directory.

 ## License